devw/ECOGrid/docs/data_generation_abm.md

 # 📦 ABM Energy Community Data Generation Guide

 ECOGrid now supports generating synthetic data using **Agent-Based Modeling (ABM)** to simulate energy community dynamics.
-This guide explains why ABM-generated data is important, how to generate it, and how to structure the outputs for downstream analysis.
+This guide explains the purpose of ABM-generated data, how to generate it, and how to structure outputs for downstream analysis.

 ---